n8peace/Banana-Clock/docs/development.md

-# DayStart Development Guide
+# Banana Clock Development Guide

-## 🎯 Overview
+## 🏁 Overview

-This guide covers the development workflow, best practices, and contribution guidelines for DayStart.
+This guide covers the development workflow, best practices, and contribution guidelines for Banana Clock.
 It focuses on the development process, code standards, and team collaboration.

 ## 🔄 Development Workflow